 Baby powder is an effective way to keep sand off your skin.
 Bring some along to dust off your hands before eating.
 This will keep your food from tasting grainy.

 Eating at the beach can be a challenge.
 Keeping everything cold, eating without a table, and keeping the sand out of your food all make meal time difficult.
 But, by making smart decisions about what food you take and how you pack it, a picnic can be as much fun as other beach activities.
 I hope the above food tips for beach trips improve your next beach outing.
+For more beach tips, see my safety tips for beach trips.
 Happy travels!